Latest Country Reports

 e.
 Acceptable Conditions of Work

-The minimum monthly wage for all sectors was 485 manat ($170).
+The minimum monthly wage for all sectors was 535 manat ($153).
 An official estimate of the poverty-level income was not available.
 The standard legal workweek is 40 hours with weekends off.
 The law states that overtime or holiday pay should be double the regular wage.
-Maximum overtime in a year is 120 hours and cannot exceed four hours in two consecutive days.
-The law prohibits pregnant women, women that have children up to age three, women with disabled children under age 16, and single parents with two or more children from working overtime.
+Maximum overtime in a year is 120 hours and may not exceed four hours in two consecutive days.
+The law prohibits pregnant women, women with children up to age three, women with disabled children under age 16, and single parents with two or more children from working overtime.

 The law provides a minimum of 30 days of paid annual leave for state employees, 45 days for teachers at all types of educational institutions, and 55 days for professors.
 The law permits newlyweds and their parents 10 days of paid leave for the preparation of weddings.
 Workers also receive 10 days of paid leave to carry out funeral rites and commemoration ceremonies in the event of a death of a close relative.
 Upon reaching age 62, citizens are entitled to an additional three days of paid leave.